Department of Chemistry

 CHM 234 An Integrated, Quantitative Introduction to the Natural Sciences II (see ISC 234)

 CHM 235 An Integrated, Quantitative Approach to Biochemistry and Neuroscience (see ISC 235)

-CHM 236 An Integrated, Quantitative Introduction to the Natural Sciences IV (see ISC 236)
+CHM 236 An integrated, Quantitative Approach to Genetics and Genomics (see ISC 236)

 CHM 255A Life in the Universe (see GEO 255A)